-At BePure our philosophy focuses on eating nutrient dense whole foods that support your health while reducing inflammation and illness.
-This means eating an abundance of fresh seasonal vegetables, fish, eggs, nuts, seeds, meat, soaked gluten free whole grains and legumes while avoiding gluten, refined grains, refined sugars and highly processed vegetable oils.
+In a nutshell, eat an abundance of fresh seasonal vegetables, fish, eggs, nuts, seeds, meat, soaked gluten-free whole grains and legumes while avoiding gluten, refined grains, refined sugars and highly processed vegetable oils.

-According to the Sleep Foundation a recent study found a direct link between lack of quality sleep and compromised immunity.
-For instance, if you aren’t sleeping well, you’re more likely to get sick.
+A recent study by the Sleep Foundation found a direct link between lack of quality sleep and compromised immunity.
+If you aren’t sleeping well, you’re more likely to get sick.

 "Our body has to use vital nutrients to repair ourselves from the lack of sleep, instead of fighting foreign bugs."